a-ntw/absoluteJava/notesDidntKnow.md

 The class `HourlyEmployee` (or any other derived class) is said to **inherit** the instance variables and methods of the base class that it extends.

+pg 465 Display 7.5 The Derived Class SalariedEmployee

+`public SalariedEmployee(SalariedEmployee originalObject){`
+`super(originalObject);` An object of the class SalariedEmployee is also an object of the class Employee.

 pg 467

 the only members not inherited are private methods.